IanWold/Metalsharp/Metalsharp.Documentation/quickstart.md

 # Quickstart your Metalsharp Project

-Metalsharp is a C# library for creating static websites that claims to be all the good things - easy to use, easy to extend, light, fast, so on and so forth.
-Metalsharp work by reading in your source files and then invoking several plugins which each manipulate those files in small ways.
-Further, Metalsharp provides something called a [fluent interface](https://en.wikipedia.org/wiki/Fluent_interface) to allow you to do this - that means that you can invoke all the plugins you need to by chaining method calls together.
-If you like this coding style, that's great!
-But if you don't like it, no pressure, you can code in a more traditional manner if you like.
+Metalsharp is a C# library for creating static websites, and it aims to be all the good things — easy to use, easy to extend, and light on ceremony.
+Metalsharp works by reading in your source files and then invoking a series of plugins, each of which manipulates those files in some small way.
+Metalsharp exposes a [fluent interface](https://en.wikipedia.org/wiki/Fluent_interface), which lets you chain together all the plugins you need in a single expression.
+If you like that coding style, great — and if you don't, nothing stops you from writing more traditional, imperative code instead.

-This quickstart will walk you through all the basics in Metalsharp.
-The tutorial [Create a Website with Metalsharp](https://github.com/IanWold/Metalsharp/blob/master/Metalsharp.Documentation/tutorial-website.md) goes into more detail on a practical project.
+This quickstart walks through the basics of Metalsharp.
+[Create a Website with Metalsharp](https://github.com/IanWold/Metalsharp/blob/master/Metalsharp.Documentation/tutorial-website.md) goes into more depth with a practical project.

 ## Content